ETS-Next-Gen/lo-blocks/src/components/blocks/Sortable/Sortable.md

 - Check that all items are properly nested in SortableInput

 **Display order not working**
-- Ensure `index` attributes are 1-based (not 0-based)
+- Ensure `initialPosition` attributes are 1-based (not 0-based)
-- Verify no duplicate index values
+- Verify no duplicate initialPosition values

 **SimpleSortable not parsing**
 - Check separator line has adequate `=` characters